 Rhys Fulber: “I was still producing, and remixing, and doing loads of stuff.
 So that’s why it took so long.
 The other thing was there was a lot of logistics.
 With the exception of the song ‘Tears From The Moon,’ the album has basically been in the can since last year.
 It’s just there was a lot of getting deals with singers, and sample clearance, and all this kind of crap just seemed to take a really, really long time.
 So it delayed the record for about a year.”

 What was the process of working with the vocalists like?

 Rhys Fulber: “For the most part, it was a case of me doing the music, creating a demo of how a track would basically sound, and sending it around to different vocalists to see what they come up with.
 It just kind of went from there.
 Then usually I’d go into the studio and make a few little tweaks here and there.
 So that’s how it went down, I’d usually just put the music together and demo different singers and pick what worked.
 For a couple of the songs, there were loads of different demos done by different people.
 It was just trial and error in a lot of cases.”

 Did any of the vocalists particularly take you by surprise with what they came with?

-“Yeah, the vocasl on ‘Redemption,’ the Arabian vocal.
+Rhys Fulber: “Yeah, the vocals on ‘Redemption,’ the Arabian vocal.
 The girl who did it basically came from out of nowhere; she was a friend of a friend who did this demo that blew us away.
-That was a big surprise, because she hadn’t really done anything before.
+That was a big surprise because she hadn’t really done anything before.
 It totally blew us away.”